What does mochimochi mean?

 I ask that knitters get my permission before selling items made from my toys.
 That said, I love it when my designs can be used to raise money for a good cause, so please let me know about your plans and we can discuss it.
-For other sales, I grant permission on a case-by-case basis, so please get in touch the details of how and where you would like to sell items made from my patterns.
+For other sales, I grant permission on a case-by-case basis, so please get in touch with the details of how and where you would like to sell items made from my patterns.

 What knitting skills do I need to use your patterns?

 For those who know the basics (casting on, knit stitch, basic increases and decreases), my Starter Mochi Patterns are perfect.

 All patterns in my shop have their special techniques listed on the product page, so you can see if you know those techniques or are willing to learn them.

 If you’re still not sure but want to give something a try, check out the free patterns I have on my blog.